knative/serving/docs/spec/spec.md

     metadata: ...
       labels:
         knative.dev/type: "function"  # One of "function" or "app"
-      annotations:
-        # +optional.
-When not specified, the revision can scale down to 0 pods
-        autoscaling.knative.dev/minScale: "2"
-        # +optional.
-When not specified, there's no upper scale bound
-        autoscaling.knative.dev/maxScale: "10"
     spec:  # knative.RevisionTemplateSpec.
 Copied to a new revision

       # +optional. if rolling back, the client may set this to the